weaviate/weaviate-io/developers/weaviate/search/similarity.md

 </TabItem>
 </Tabs>

-Note that the first result should be query object, as they should be identical.
 <!-- Possibly add: you can technically pass the ID of an object outside of the collection in order to find similar objects across collections. -->